KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

 **Installation Instructions:** In the "Bastila uvw fix" folder, move all the files from the Bastila Clothes - Option 1 folder into the Override.
 Move all the files in the Canderous folder.
 Delete the two .tga files in the Carth folder before moving.
 Move all the files in the HK-47 folder.
-Delete the .tga file from the Jolee folder before removing.
+Delete the .tga file from the Jolee folder before moving.
 Ignore the Juhani folder.
 Move all the files from the Mission folder.

 ___